Rinonkaru/Kernium/README.md

 ### Set Warp Command
 - Usage: `/setwarp <designation>`
 - This command allows you to create a new private warp location for you.
 You simply choose a good name and the command will set that warp location to be exactly where you are in game, including which way you're turned and what way you're looking (Yaw and Pitch).
+- A hard limit of 5 personal warps has been imposed, though this can be changed in the code.

 ### Delete Warp Command
 - Usage: `/delwarp <designation>`